gireeshmg/frontend-starter-kit/README.md

 1. Unzip the file to a folder or clone this.
 2. Open terminal/cmd
 3. Run “npm install”
-This will download all the dependent node modules to a folder “noce_modules”
+This will download all the dependent node modules to a folder “node_modules”
 4. Once completed run “bower install”
 This command will download the dependent packages to a folder “bower_components” Once completed run “gulp dev” for development or “gulp” for deployment